David Lockwood (sociologist): Early life

 Lockwood was born on 9 April 1929 in Holmfirth, England, and was the youngest child in his working-class family.
 His father, Herbert, was a dyer and then retrained as a cobbler after being wounded during the First World War and he died in 1939, when Lockwood was 10.
 His mother, Edith, was a cleaner.

 Lockwood attended Honley Grammar School, and then went to work in 1944 at Victoria Textiles as a bookkeeper.
 He took evening classes at Huddersfield Technical College.
 He served in the Army Intelligence Corps from 1947 to 1949.

 Academia

 While Lockwood was in the army, serving in Austria, he became interested in Karl Marx through a contact in the Royal Army Educational Corps, and was encouraged to study at university.
 Still in Austria, he gained a place by examination at the London School of Economics.
 His contemporary there A. H. Halsey later wrote that Lockwood was outstanding as a sociologist, in a group that included also Basil Bernstein, Ralf Dahrendorf and Ronald Dore.
-Graduating in 1952 with a first class degree, Lockwood was awarded an one-year studentship, during which he studied industrial disputes and arbitration.
+Graduating in 1952 with a first class degree, Lockwood was awarded a one-year studentship, during which he studied industrial disputes and arbitration.
 Through T. H. Marshall, he then gained an assistant lectureship.
 Having published books and papers, he became in 1960 a lecturer in the Economics Department of the University of Cambridge, and Fellow of St John's College, Cambridge.

 In 1968 Lockwood became a Professor at the University of Essex.